 39 Ringgren explains, "The subst. 'ebed refers to a person who is subordinated to someone else.
-This subordination can manifest itself in various ways, however, and 'ebed accordingly can have different meanings: slave, servant, subject, official, vassal, or 'servant' or follower of a particular god."
-Ringgren, "עָבֶר", TDOT 10:397.
+This subordination can manifest itself in various ways, however, and 'ebed accordingly can have different meanings: slave, servant, subject, official, vassal, or 'servant' or follower of a particular god" ("^y_y" in TDOT, 10:397).

-40 Koehler and Baumgartner, HALOT, 2:686.
+40 Koehler and Baumgartner, Hebrew and Aramaic Lexicon of the Old Testament, 2:686.